Our Events Quick List

 The beautiful landscape around Hilton Head High School can be directly attributed to George Westerfield and Master Gardener volunteers.
 A former faculty member, George directs the volunteer activities and devotes many hours every week to “his” school beautification.

-Workdays: Beginning in March 2015 – 9:00 a.m. on the 1st Monday, 2nd Tuesday, 3rd Wednesday and 4th Friday of the month.
+Workdays: Beginning in March through October – 9:00 a.m. on the 1st Monday, 2nd Tuesday, 3rd Monday and 4th Friday of the month.

 70 Honey Horn Drive (off Gum Tree Road)

-Contact: Sue Roderus
+Contact: Sue Fehr

 Email: mbshaw5@gmail.com